Alfred Waterson

 Alfred Edward Waterson (5 August 1880, Derby – 25 November 1964) was a Labour and Co-operative Member of Parliament in the United Kingdom.
 He was the first Co-operative Party MP.

 Born in Derby, Waterson was a railwayman and activist in his trade union.
-He served as a town councillor.
+He was the leader of the Labour group on Derby City Council.

-Although the Co-operative Party put up several candidates for the first time at the 1918 general election, only one met with success.
-Waterson was elected as MP for the Kettering seat.
+Although the Co-operative Party put up ten candidates for the first time at the 1918 general election, only one met with success.
+Waterson was elected as MP for Kettering.
 He took the Labour whip in Parliament, ahead of any decision of Co-operative Congress to progress a formal alliance with the Labour Party.

 Waterson was defeated at the 1922 general election.
 He became a national organiser of the Co-operative Party, serving until 1945.
 He contested the Nottingham Central by-election in 1930, and stood in Nottingham Central at the 1931 general election, coming a distant second in each case.
 He died in Wood Green, London aged 84.